akbarahmed/libreoffice-writer-template/README.md

 Setting up the template file involves the same steps on Mac, Linux and Windows.

-1. Download the [Tech Docs Template.ott](./Tech Docs Template.ott) file to your `Downloads` folder.
+1. Download the [Tech Docs Template.ott](https://github.com/akbarahmed/libreoffice-writer-template/raw/master/Tech%20Docs%20Template.ott) file to your `Downloads` folder.
-2. Open LibreOffice Writer.
 3. Select `File`, click `Open`.
 4. Navigate to your `Downloads` folder, select the `Tech Docs Template.ott` file, and click `Open`.